 Choosing Your Fit

 Most PFDs are sized by weight and chest circumference measurements.
 Standard adult life vests are for 90+ pound individuals, but always read the label of your life jacket.
 If you're buying for a child, be sure to follow the guidelines — a life jacket is not something you "grow into".
 When measuring your chest circumference, most models will ask for the largest point around your torso.
 This isn't a time to think about future dieting dreams and try to squeeze into a smaller size.
 As this is a piece of equipment that's designed to aid you in life-threatening situations, honesty is key.
 Measure yourself — or better yet, have someone else measure you — at your torso's widest point and use that number to guide your size choice.
 Unlike regular clothing, sizing a life jacket isn't something you should guess at.
 Be sure to read the size measurements for the vest you're considering, as there are no "standard" sizes across styles or brands.

 Adjusting Your Jacket

-- Put your jacket on and zip or buckle it closed.
+- Put your jacket on and zip and/or buckle it closed.
 Find the lowest set of adjustable straps and tighten those around your waist — usually about the thinnest portion of your torso or just above your hip bones.
 It should be snug enough to not move but not so tight you can't sit down.

 - Continue tightening straps as you work your way up.
 Again, snugness is key.
 You want it to be tight enough to stay put when you fall in the water, but not so tight it's uncomfortable to wear while you play.